DevOps-MBSE/AaC/docs/docs/user_guide/secure_install.md

 ```

 ## Air-Gapped Installation
 For air-gapped installations without access to PyPI, or which may not want to use the indexed artifacts, we provide a PyPI-less (no index) installation method.
 You can execute `pip install --require-hashes -r requirements.txt --no-index --find-links ./` or the `install_aac_air_gap` script.
-This mode will verify the hashes of the AaC and its runtime dependencies, packaged as wheels, and then install them -- the runtime artifacts are not pulled from PyPI.
+This mode will verify the hashes of the AaC and its runtime dependencies, packaged as wheels in the secure installation archive, and then it will install them. **The runtime artifacts are not pulled from PyPI.**

 ### Linux/macOS
 Github's artifact archiver doesn't preserve permissions so you'll have to make the script executable.